intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/whisper/readme.md

 ## Example 2: Recognize Long Segment using `generate()` API
-In the example [long-segment-recognize.py](./long-segment-recognize.py), we show a basic use case for a Whisper model to conduct transcription using `pipeline()` API, with BigDL-LLM INT4 optimizations.
+In the example [long-segment-recognize.py](./long-segment-recognize.py), we show a basic use case for a Whisper model to conduct transcription using `pipeline()` API for long audio input, with BigDL-LLM INT4 optimizations.
 ### 1. Install
 We suggest using conda to manage environment:
 ```bash